xrqqqqq/xrqqqqq/README.md

 ## Hi there 👋
+I’m currently working on computer
+I’m currently learning computer something ,such as machine learning How to reach me:2479452897@qq.com

 <!--
 **xrqqqqq/xrqqqqq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.